 - 4 GB RAM, 64 GB internal storage expandable up to 256 GB

 - 12 MP Rear Camera with f/1.7, 5 MP Front Camera with f/1.7

 - Front mount Fingerprint Scanner and Iris Scanner

 - Non-removable Li-Ion 3200mAh battery

 As long as the company keeps the price of the handset down, Galaxy Note 7R might be able to make a decent sale.
-What do you think of the Refurbished Galaxy Note 7 from Samsung.
-Will you be buying the device if it hits Nepali market ?
+What do you think of the Refurbished Galaxy Note 7 from Samsung?
+Will you be buying the device if it hits the Nepali market?
 Let us know in the comments below.